Marshal-Emanuel/Plan-A/README.md

 # Plan-A
-Event management Projec t | built with Angular 18 for the Frontend ** &amp; ** Nodejs with Express, Prisma ORM and SQL Server for the backend | Base language -Typescript
+Event management Project | built with Angular 18 for the Frontend ** &amp; ** Nodejs with Express, Prisma ORM and SQL Server for the backend | Base language -Typescript